pankajraghav15/rock-paper-scissors/README.md

 ## 🚀 Getting Started
-1️⃣ Clone the repository: git clone https://github.com/pankajraghav15/raghav-meal.git
+1️⃣ Clone the repository: git clone https://github.com/pankajraghav15/rock-paper-scissors.git

-2️⃣ Open the project folder: cd raghav-meal
+2️⃣ Open the project folder: cd rock-paper-scissors

 3️⃣ Run the project by opening index.html in your browser.